What underpronators and supinators can learn from ‘neutral’ running shoes

 Previous

-As an underpronator or supinator, does your big toe pull its weight?
+As an underpronator (also known as supinator), does your big toe pull its weight?